13 Best Tools for Bookkeepers & Accountants to Streamline Operations in 2026

 Dext (formerly Receipt Bank) automates the most tedious part of bookkeeping: data entry from receipts, invoices, and bank statements.
 Clients snap photos of receipts, forward invoices by email, or upload bank statements, and Dext extracts the data using OCR and AI, then pushes it into QuickBooks or Xero in the correct categories.

-For bookkeepers managing 20+ clients, Dext can save 5-10 hours per client per month on data extraction and categorization tasks.
-That is the difference between a bookkeeper who spends 15 hours per client on manual data entry and one who spends 2 hours on reconciliation and 3 hours on advisory conversations.
+For bookkeepers managing 20+ clients, automating receipt capture and invoice data entry typically converts hours of manual keying into minutes of review per client per month.
+That is the difference between a bookkeeper who spends most of their time on data entry and one who spends most of it on reconciliation and advisory conversations.

 Key strengths: